 We help prepare 3M employees for international business travel through comprehensive travel health consultations that include a personal health history review, immunizations, travel medications, and travel health education.
 We assist all employees who may require medical treatment while traveling outside their home country.

-Each manufacturing site, distribution center, and administrative site has a business resilience plan that covers EHS, security, IT continuity, business continuity, and medical response.
+Each manufacturing site, distribution center, and administrative site, as well as several functions and business groups, has a business resilience plan that covers EHS, security, IT continuity, business continuity, and medical response.

 3M Global Security has invested in security intelligence monitoring systems, resources, and other tools, including geolocations, to help gather risk intelligence and provide threat mitigation to protect 3M’s people, property, assets, and operations.
-3M’s Global Security Operations Center (GSOC) monitors risks and intelligence sources worldwide.
-It has indicators for early detection of escalations such as riots, protests, weather events, crime, etc., and supports local operations in severe situations.
+3M’s Global Security Operations Center (GSOC) monitors risks and intelligence sources worldwide 24/7.
+It has indicators for early detection of escalations, such as civil unrest, protests, weather events, and crime, as well as supports local operations in severe situations.

 Local incident management teams use their business resilience plan to help prevent and prepare for, respond to, and recover from incidents, emergencies, and serious, severe, or crisis situations.
 We prepare all plans in accordance with standard practices, management approval, and regular audits or assessments, and we evaluate their effectiveness with periodic scenario exercises.

-3M’s GSOC can access local business resilience plans, which helps guide notification and communication processes.
-When a significant EHS event or security threat arises, a message informs workers and provides a response mechanism.
-3M’s Corporate Crisis Action Team supports global leadership, coordination, and direction in crisis situations.
+3M’s GSOC can access local business resilience plans, helping guide notification and communication processes.
+When a significant incident arises, a message informs workers and provides a response mechanism.
+3M’s Corporate Crisis Action Team coordinates and facilitates cross-functional responses to crises that affect 3M’s workers, assets, operations, reputation, customers, and operating environments.

 3M’s EHS Management Standard (PDF, 154 KB) defines EHS requirements that apply to all 3M sites and is designed to bring more consistency to EHS self-assessments and EHS audit protocols.
 Data from the assessments are validated through audits, site visits by subject matter experts, and other data systems.
 For example, our Compliance and Auditing Management and Metrics System (CAMMS) allows us to conduct and track self-assessments and audits in the context of applicable regulatory requirements and company policies and standards.
 CAMMS also uses a risk assessment tool to prioritize resources for implementing corrective actions.